Ríkharður Hrafnkelsson

 Ríkharður Hrafnkelsson (born 30 April 1957) is an Icelandic former basketball player and a former member of Icelandic national team.
-He won two national championships and three Icelandic Cups with Valur in the 1980's.
+He won two national championships and three Icelandic Cups with Valur in the 1980s.

 Early life

 Ríkharður grew up in Stykkishólmur, Iceland.
 He played his first games with Snæfell at the age of 16 before moving to Reykjavík and joining Valur.

 Icelandic national team

 Ríkharður played 69 games for the Icelandic national team from 1976 to 1983.